MiniXC/simple-back/README.md

 pip install simple_back
 ````
 ## Quickstart
 > The following is a simple crossover strategy.
-For a full tutorial on how to build strategy using **simple-back**, visit [the quickstart tutorial](https://simple-back.readthedocs.io/en/latest/intro/quickstart.html)
+For a full tutorial on how to build a strategy using **simple-back**, visit [the quickstart tutorial](https://simple-back.readthedocs.io/en/latest/intro/quickstart.html)

 ````python
 from simple_back.backtester import BacktesterBuilder